-When the MTN Sciencentre was established 10 years ago, a Volunteer Programme was introduced to help assist with the number of people needed to facilitate a science centre that has over 360 hands-on exhibits and is open to everyone 363 days a year!
+When the Cape Town Science Centre was established, a Volunteer Programme was introduced to help assist with the number of people needed to facilitate a science centre that has over 360 hands-on exhibits and is open to everyone 363 days a year!
 Being a non-profit educational institution whose mandate is to make science as accessible as possible, it is important to keep the entry fees as low as possible.
 One way to achieve this was to introduce a Volunteer Programme to supplement the permanent staff complement.
 Volunteer Programmes have become an integral feature to keep operational costs low in science centres across the world.

 Evolution of the Volunteer Programme at our Science Centre